 $ (test) >

-tells you your current active conda
+The parentheses around test tells you your current active conda environment.

 Closing the Environment